dputhier/pygtftk/docs/manual/source/developers.rst

-Plugin developement
+Plugin development
 ===================

 Writing your own commands (plugins)
 -----------------------------------

-It can be interesting to develop your own commands to share them with your collaborators or with the community.
+Maybe you will be interested in helping us in the future by sharing your own commands.
+We provide an example below of the development of a very basic command that prints a GTF file.

 Just do the following things to declare a new command named **'print_gtf'**:

 - Write a script using the template provided below.
 This script can be run as a stand-alone script or as a gtftk plugin.
 - Add this script to the gtftk/plugins or ~/.gtftk/plugins/ directories.
-- Call gtftk.
-A new command should be available.
+- Call *gtftk -u* to update the plugin list.
+A new command should be available upon *gtftk -h*.
-- You can propose this new command by sending us a pull request.
+- You can propose new commands by sending us pull requests.

 .. code-block:: python

    #!/usr/bin/env python
    """
-   Description: This module is intented to multiply a word several times...
+   Description: This module is intented to print a GTF.
    Developer: D. Puthier.
    Last modifications: 09 Mar 2016.
    Version: {v}